lschmid83/Safe-and-Sound/README.md

 Open the osCommerce Website from Localhost
 ==========================================

-1. Copy the contents of the safensound folder to the C:\wamp\www\ folder
+1. Copy the safensound folder to the C:\wamp\www\ folder
 2. Open http://localhost:7080/safensound in a browser and you should see the homepage
 3. The osCommerce website admin page can be accessed at http://localhost:7080/safensound/admin